Aanchm/py-data-analysis/README.md

 ```

 # Limitations
-- Further tests need to be written against pushing and pulling from Influx
+- Further tests need to be written against some functions.
-- More functions needed to be added for working with different data files
-- The Influx data pull and push can be further optimised
+- Further functionality for analysis, plotting and cleaning can be added.